supervisely/developer-portal/getting-started/python-sdk-tutorials/spatial-labels-on-videos.md

 ## Introduction

-In this tutorial, you will learn how to programmatically create classes and figures for vdeo frames and upload them to Supervisely platform.
+In this tutorial, you will learn how to programmatically create classes, objects and figures for video frames and upload them to Supervisely platform.

 Supervisely supports different types of shapes / geometries for video annotation: